IHG points expiration dates extended

 Don’t let those IHG points you earned on your last vacation quietly expire.
 There are strategies to keep them alive even if you don’t have immediate plans for travel.
 A little attention to your IHG account and a few strategic purchases can keep your account active.
 Otherwise, you’ll lose all of your IHG points if your account is inactive – with no earning or redeeming activity – for 12 months.
 And IHG is extending the expiration date for any points set to expire from April 1 through the end of the year, which will now expire on December 31, 2020.

 You can earn InterContinental Hotel Group (IHG) points easily with a welcome bonus from cards like the IHG® Rewards Club Premier Credit Card.
-And now’s an especially good time to do so because it’s offering an all-time-high 140,000 IHG points bonus after spending $3,000 on purchases in the first three months of account opening.
-With the increased welcome offer it ranks as one of the top hotel credit cards.
+And now’s an especially good time to do so because it’s offering a 150,000 IHG points bonus after spending $3,000 on purchases in the first three months of account opening.
+With the welcome offer it ranks as one of the top hotel credit cards.

 There are plenty of other ways to keep your IHG points from expiring, too.